alan-kudelko/DrinkCreator6000/README.md

 ![Linker script - .tdat fragment](Media/tdat_linker_script.PNG)

+There are two additional lines in the linker script that define initialization pointers for the .tdat section, which are expected to be used by crt0.s to copy data from FLASH to RAM during startup.

+    (Code will be here)
+    (Code will be here)

 After compiling and inspecting the .map file, I confirmed that the .tdat section is located correctly in memory.
 However, setting the linker to use a custom script is not enough — particularly because the .tdat section is placed before the .data segment.
 This means that variables in .tdat also need to be initialized properly.

 ![Map file - .tdat fragment](Media/map_file.PNG)